 If you’ve made it this far, thanks for reading!
 We’ve put together some more resources, tips, and guides on trampoline safety below.

 Children no doubt love trampolines.
-The idea and happy feeling of jumping over trampoline will be one of your child’s highest enjoyment – it’s a pure pleasure yet so much fun, and here at kids trampolines we only want to encourage the great benefits that come with owning a trampoline.
-However, the trampoline, especially in regards to smaller children does pose an extra hazard if you are interested in buying an outdoor trampoline, so the correct implementation is vital.
+It’s so much fun, and we only want to encourage the great benefits that come with owning a trampoline.
+However, the trampoline, especially in regards to smaller children does pose an extra hazard if you are interested in buying an outdoor trampoline, so it’s important to do your research.

 We are of course talking about the height of the trampoline, in particular, the height of the trampoline bouncing pad to the ground.
 We’ve already talked about the location you should put your trampolines such as an area free from objects such as rocks/stones/hard surfaces/trees/fences/roads and anything that could cause harm.